sami-linux/wlan78-ap/README.md

 ## 📌 Why this script?

-- 🪟 **Windows provides a built-in graphical tool** to create a Wi-Fi hotspot — but Linux does not.
+- **Windows provides a built-in graphical tool** to create a Wi-Fi hotspot — but Linux does not.
-- 🛠️ Tools like **hostapd** are **complex to configure** and are becoming **obsolete**.
-- 🚀 This project offers a **simple way** to create a functional access point from any Linux system **without complex config files**.
+- This project offers a **simple way** to create a functional access point from any Linux system **without complex config files**.
-- 🌐 This script is especially designed for people who don't have Ethernet access and want to use their Linux system as a Wi-Fi repeater of their existing Wi-Fi network.
+- This script is especially designed for people who don't have Ethernet access and want to use their Linux system as a Wi-Fi repeater of their existing Wi-Fi network.
-- ✅ No need to touch any config file — everything is generated dynamically.
+- No need to touch any config file — everything is generated dynamically.

 ## ✅ Features